iamtango/React-Learning/README.md

 -------------xxxxxxxx-------------

+# Hooks start with use
+we can use hooks by simply calling them

 2. @Hook >> useEffect Hook > it comes from react Lib

     us can call the function by passing another function in to it and another fuction is CALLBACK function

-    use can calll the useEffect() by giving 2 params they are CALLBACK and DEPENDENCY ARRAY. if we pass anything into the dependency array then everytime the value is use the useEffect is call It is the best place to make API call
+    use can calll the useEffect() by giving 2 params they are CALLBACK and DEPENDENCY ARRAY. if we pass anything into the dependency array then everytime the value is use the useEffect is call
+   # It is the best place to make API call

-    by default it will be call once after render
+    by default it will be call once after components render

+    and if we dont pass any thing in the useEffect hook apart from the callback function it will call every time when the component renders, if we pass dependency arry then it will call only once after render

     ## optional Chaining >> if data  not presend in the perticualr place it help to not get and error